 There are two types of accessible routes:

 An elevated route connects elevated play components on a composite structure.
-Where a ground-level route connects ground components and the transfer system which connects elevated components.
+Where a ground-level route connects ground components and the transfer system, which connects elevated components.

 Ramps will be required if the composite structures have 20 or more elevated play components and are required to connect to at least 25% of the elevated play components so if there are 8 to 10 elevated play components you should have a minimum of 3 ground level play components.
 In addition to this if you have 10 elevated play components on a play structure; you need at least 5 of these to be accessible.

-By including ramps within your play structure you will also be allowing for individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without requiring them to transfer.
+By including ramps within your play structure you will also be allowed for individuals who use wheelchairs and mobility devices to access elevated play components in composite play structures without requiring them to transfer.

 What Other Accessibility Requirements Apply to Play Components?

-Some of the additional requirements which are mentioned in Annex H include the following:
+Some of the additional requirements, which are mentioned in Annex H include the following:

-- Clear floor or ground space which will provide unobstructed room in order to accommodate a single stationary wheelchair and its occupant at a play component on an accessible route.
+- Clear floor or ground space, which will provide unobstructed room in order to accommodate a single stationary wheelchair and its occupant at a play component on an accessible route.

-- Manoeuvering space is also something that needs to be taken into account, and the space required is defined as the space needed for a wheelchair to make a 180-degree turn, and at least one maneuvering space needs to include at the same level as an elevated play components.
+- Manoeuvering space is also something that needs to be taken into account, and the space required is defined as the space needed for a wheelchair to make a 180-degree turn, and at least one maneuvering space needs to include at the same level as elevated play components.